 But the techno-organic virus which turns half of Cable's body to metal also grants him superstrength on almost unparalleled levels.
 Not only can he move faster than speedsters, he can lift tons and strike with the same force.
 He's also nearly invulnerable.
 So to see him matched and even bested by Wade Wilson, and punctured with a pen by Russell alone shows he's nowhere near the hero of the comics.

-Then there's the issue of his most iconic superpowers... none of which he has in Deadpool 2.
+Then there's the issue of his most iconic superpowers... none of which Cable has in Deadpool 2.

 He's overpowered, sure.
-But the hero seen in Deadpool 2 isn't just a powered-down version... he shares little in common with Cable's actual power set or abilities.
+But the Cable seen in Deadpool 2 isn't just a powered-down version... he shares little in common with the comic character's actual power set or abilities.
 Instead, it seems that Cable has had his arm and body parts replaced with cybernetic upgrades, able to launch gadgets, tap into computer systems, and rely on enhanced strength and combat skills to fight.
 And a metal skeleton to survive devastating impacts.

-Simply put, the movie Cable acts like a Wolverine who has lost his healing ability, and relies on weapons, durability, and an upgraded arm to complete his mission.
+Simply put, the Deadpool 2 Cable acts like a Wolverine who has lost his healing ability, and relies on weapons, durability, and an upgraded arm to complete his mission.
 That's the future Wolverine version from top to bottom.
 But it's Cable's actual mission that gets our hopes up.

 Not only does it match the Wolverine-Cable's goal, but could lead to an epic X-Men crossover that's been building for years.